-NEW YORK CITY – SUNY Optometry hosted its first-ever diversity hackathon on Friday, September 28.
+NEW YORK, October 2, 2018 – SUNY Optometry hosted its first-ever diversity hackathon on Friday, September 28.
 The event addressed the lack of diversity in optometry and sought answers to one question: How can SUNY Optometry increase the diversity of its student body?

 More than 70 diversity and inclusion experts from across the country gathered to seek solutions for recruiting and enrolling students from underrepresented groups.